 I am a blogger and have written 7 books, so I have lots of experience with digital writing.
 When I want to think more deeply about what I am writing, create a message that won’t get stuck in an inbox, or when I want to sketch and doodle, my choice is a fountain pen.
 I love being able to choose inks and nibs, and avoid adding disposable pens to the landfill.
 Don’t be intimidated– modern pens are easy to use!
 Come learn to write with a fountain pen.
 You will also learn how fountain pens work, and how to maintain them so you can treasure a pen for years to come.

 I find that art-making gives me the chance to observe the world around me and reflect.
-I’m designing workshops and classes that give artists, non-artists, or would-be artists a chance to be creative.
+I’m designing workshops and classes that give artists, non-artists, and would-be artists, a chance to be creative.
 Learn more from these short media pieces.
 Questions?
 Interested in hosting a workshop?
 Contact me at jsalmons[at]vision2lead.com.